arnavdeore/Library-Database-Management-System/README.md

   5. Retrieve the employee names and their positions for the employees whose salaries are above Rs.50,000.
   6. List the customer names who registered before 2022-01-01 and have not issued any books yet.
   7. Display the branch numbers and the total count of employees in each branch.
-  8. Display the names of customers who have issued books in the month of June 2023.
+  8. Display the names of customers who have issued books on June 2023.
   9. Retrieve book titles from the book table containing the category history.
   10. Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.